Paultree/e-cshop-website/README.md

 28/03/2022

 - Added CSS to make site more responsive for phone and tablet.
+- Added a favourites page that renders only favourited products.

 ## Reflection

 ## Future Goals

 - add a favourite button as a heart.
-- add a favourites page
+- add a favourites page - [x]
 - add a search function

 ## Further Reading